Ivan Grigorovich: Early career

 Grigorovich was from a Russian noble family and opted for a military career after the death of his father, Konstantin Ivanovich Grigorovich.
 Graduating from the Sea Cadet Corps in 1874 Grigorovich served as an officer on various ships.
 In 1893, he was promoted to captain, 1st rank.
 In 1896 to 1898 he was appointed Russian naval attaché in London.
 In 1899 he was appointed to command the battleship Tsesarevich, which was being completed in France.
 In 1903 Tsesarevich sailed to Port Arthur.

 During the surprise Japanese torpedo boat attack on Port Arthur, starting the Russo-Japanese War, Tsesarevich was hit by a Japanese torpedo but remained afloat and contributed to driving off the Japanese attack.
 Grigorovich was awarded the Order of St Vladimir, 3rd class with swords for his role in the battle.
 After the death of Admiral Stepan Makarov, he was promoted to rear admiral and appointed chief of Port Arthur's port.
-Under his effective management, Russian Pacific squadron had no shortage of coal, munitions or any supplies during the Siege of Port Arthur.
-In 1904 he was also awarded with the Order of Saint Stanislaus, 1st class.
+Under his effective management, the Russian Pacific squadron had no shortage of coal, munitions or any supplies during the Siege of Port Arthur.
+In 1904 he was also awarded the Order of Saint Stanislaus, 1st class.

 As admiral

-After the end of the war Grigorovich was appointed chief of staff of the Black Sea Fleet.
+After the end of the war, Grigorovich was appointed chief of staff of the Black Sea Fleet.
 He was appointed commander of the naval base at Libau in 1908 awarded the Order of St Anna, 1st class, and became commander of the naval base at Kronstadt in 1909.
 In 1909 he was appointed Deputy Navy Minister and promoted to admiral in 1911.
 From 1911 until the onset of revolution in 1917 he served as Russia's Naval Minister, overseeing a huge rearmament programme.
 The naval build-up included building four Gangut-class battleships for the Baltic Fleet and four Imperatritsa Mariya-class battleships for the Black Sea Fleet.
-He personally visited the shipyards and the different fleets of Imperial Russia to supervise the progress of the construction of warships, training of crew and sailors.
+He personally visited the shipyards and the different fleets of Imperial Russia to supervise the progress of the construction of warships, and the training of crew and sailors.
 He enjoyed good relationships with the Duma and used his popularity to secure huge extra funds to expand the navy.
 He remained in charge of the Imperial Russian Navy through most of World War I. He was chairman of the Admiralty Board from 1911 to 1915, and was a member of the State Council from 1913 to 1917.

-Grigorovich was politically sympathetic to the Octobrist Party and was nominated as a candidate for Prime Minister in 1916; however his candidacy was rejected due to objections from dowager tsarina Maria Feodorovna over Grigorovich's liberal views.
+Grigorovich was politically sympathetic to the Octobrist Party and was nominated as a candidate for Prime Minister in 1916; however, his candidacy was rejected due to objections from dowager tsarina Maria Feodorovna over Grigorovich's liberal views.